 Medicare “Homebound” Requirement: On March 30, 2020 CMS determined that an individual meets the requirement for “homebound” status if needing skilled services and if deemed by a physician at high risk of contracting COVID-19 due to a compromised health condition.

 Medicare Home Health Conditions of Participation (CoPs) and NPP Certifications: CMS reported on March 30 that CoPs related to onsite home health aide supervision and in-person initial patient assessments can now be done remotely.
-CMS has also implemented language from the CARES Act, as previously summarized for the membership, permitting non-physician practitioners (nurse practitioners, physician assistants, and certified nurse specialists) to order and refer for home health services.
+CMS has also implemented language from the CARES Act permitting non-physician practitioners (nurse practitioners, physician assistants, and certified nurse specialists) to order and refer for Medicare home health services.
 This is understood to now be a permanent allowance (not just for the emergency period) and it is retroactive to March 1, 2020.
 (See a summary document from the National Association for Home Care and Hospice here.)
 Important: New York State has issued a proposed rule that would appear to allow broad NPP-ordering permissions but this rule has not been finalized or implemented at this time, leaving the status of NPP certifications uncertain for New York State providers.